tskit-dev/tutorials/demography.md

 population `source`.
 When this rate is small (close to 0), it is approximately equal to the fraction of population `source` that consists of new migrants from population `dest` in each generation.
+And if both of your populations are exchanging migrants at the same rate, you can save yourself some typing by specifying them with a single {meth}`msprime.Demography.set_symmetric_migration_rate` call.

 ```{note}
 The reason for this (perhaps) counter-intuitive specification of `source` and `dest` is that ``msprime`` simulates backwards-in-time.
 See [this](https://tskit.dev/msprime/docs/latest/demography.html#direction-of-time) for further explanation.